immanuelobani/Building-Expert-Domain-Model-Sagemaker/README.md

 # Model Evaluation

 Before fine-tuning the Llama2 model, an evaluation was performed to assess its performance on the given task.
-The evaluation results are documented in the Model_evaluation.ipynb notebook.
+The evaluation results are documented in the Model_Evaluation_UdacityGenAIAWS.ipynb notebook.

 # Fine-tuning